 Kızılmaske lasted until 1979 in the weekly format.
 Old issues were repackaged and sold as ‘albums’, and later, after the weekly run of the magazine ceased, the albums continued their run with reprints and occasional brand new adventures for several additional years.
 The weekly format would also be revived briefly in the coming years.
 Tay ceased operating in the 1990s.

-A few years ago, Milliyet daily gave away one Kızılmaske comic.
+in 2001, Milliyet daily gave away one Kızılmaske comic.
 Recent color Phantom strips appeared in the Çizgi Film children’s magazine whose 1st issue came on August 2005.

 In 2013, Büyülü Çizgi Roman published a 44 series comic book set, ending in 2017, containing mainly reprinted newspaper strip stories which had previously appeared in other Turkish publications, but with different story titles.
-Later in the series, unpublished stories also appeared, translated to Turkey.
+Later in the series, unpublished stories also appeared, translated to Turkish.
 All issues from this series have covers drawn by Ertuğrul Edirne, previously unseen on other publications.
 Illustrations by Sy Barry can be found on the inside covers for all 44 issues.

 1001 Roman weekly is a legendary title in the history of comic publications in Turkey.
 It was highly popular, very influential and is still fondly remembered by older generations.
 And for the new generation of comics fans, it radiates a magnetism so powerful as to make them nostalgic for an era they have missed.